COVID-19 - information and guidance for social, community, and residential care settings

 - are not a COVID-19 case

-- answered 'no' to the respiratory screening questions in the NIPCM community IPC COVID-19 pandemic appendix before transfer to the care home
+answered 'no' to Appendix 3 of the respiratory screening questions in Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings before transfer to the care home

 Support residents that are fit for discharge from hospital to the care home to return home.